Black Tupelo Leaves

 A second visit, along with a little botanical research, finally solved the mystery.
 The brilliant leaves belonged to a Black Gum, also known as Black Tupelo (Nyssa sylvatica), a beautiful native tree.
 Although it can unnoticed for much of the year, it produces some of the most spectacular autumn color in eastern North America.
 Individual leaves can glow in shades of scarlet, crimson, orange, and deep maroon, creating an extraordinary display each fall, which I discovered by chance.

 After spending time studying the subtle shifts in color, the elegant leaf shapes, and the distinctive mottled markings, I arranged the leaves into a gentle spiral reminiscent of a conch shell before beginning the watercolor.
-Layer by layer, I worked from bright scarlet through deeper crimson and maroon, trying to capture both the brilliance of their color and the quiet strength of the tree itself.
+Layer by layer, I worked from bright scarlet lake through deeper alizarin crimson and perylene maroon, trying to capture the brilliance of the leaves.

 What began as an unidentified leaf on an ordinary walk became one of those small reminders that discoveries are waiting to be made if we're willing to look a little more closely.